belaqua84/helper-factory/README.md

 # helper-factory
-Some helpers that make it easier to use pure javascript
+An AngularJS factory with some helpers that make it easier to use pure javascript

 So far it includes 4 functions: